University of New England - Innovation for a Healthier Planet

 Collection Scope and Content

-This collection consists of a wide variety of material documenting Marie Peary Stafford’s life.
-There is a large amount of manuscript material including typescripts of her many publications, both books and stories submitted to magazines.
-The collection holds the published copies, the publishers’ contracts, reviews of her writings, and Marie’s notes for her stories.
-Also included are drafts of her lectures and speeches, extensive memos about various responsibilities she accepted as the daughter of a world-famous explorer and as a highly regarded expert on exploration herself.
+This collection consists of a wide variety of material documenting Marie A. Peary (Stafford) Kuhne’s life.
+There are manuscripts, including typescripts of her many publications, both of her books, and stories she submitted to magazines.
+The collection holds published copies, publishers’ contracts, reviews of her writings, and Marie’s notes for her stories.
+Also included are drafts of her lectures and speeches, as well as extensive memos about various responsibilities she accepted as the daughter of a world-famous explorer and public figure in her own right.
 Her large manuscript in the form of a Greenland notebook relates to her work with the American-Danish Greenland Commission.
-She was also involved with the National Geographic Society, to which she donated Peary’s celebrated North Pole American flag.
-There is extensive correspondence among her papers: correspondence with her mother; some of the letters beginning in the later half of the 1910s forward; letters relating to Admiral Peary’s era and his accomplishments; letters from George Borup, the fiancé to whom she was never married; Viljhalmur Stefansson; and William Herbert Hobbs, her father’s first biographer.
-There is information about Robert Peary’s early career as a surveyor, documents which demonstrate the honors bestowed on Marie Peary Stafford, and copies of newspaper and magazine articles providing biographical information about her.
-Some of the collection’s highlights are the personal scrapbooks, journals and diaries, photographs, extensive ephemera and the personal artifacts.
+There is extensive correspondence, including letters exchanged with her mother; George Borup, the fiancé she never married; Arctic explorer and ethnologist Viljhalmur Stefansson; and William Herbert Hobbs, her father’s first biographer.
+There is information about Robert Peary’s early career as a surveyor, documents relating to the honors bestowed on Marie, and copies of newspaper and magazine articles providing biographical information about her.
+Collection’s highlights include personal scrapbooks, journals and diaries, photographs, extensive ephemera, and personal artifacts.

 Biographical/Historical Note